stupidmankind/BYpassDoc/docs/source/recordingTool.rst

   - Step 1: In the **Tools** tab, select **Record**.
   - Step 2: Select application in **Available Application** or Choose application in **Custom Application**.
-  - Step 3: Open application.
-  - Step 4: In the **Screen Recorder**, click Start.
+  - Step 3: In the **Screen Recorder**, click Start.
 The automatic recording process starts.
-  - Step 5: In the application, Press **Ctrl** and click selector, A pop-up window is displayed.
+  - Step 4: In the application, Point mouse, Press **Ctrl** and click selector, A pop-up window is displayed.
-  - Step 6: Press **Stop**.
+  - Step 5: Press **Stop**.
 You exit the recording view and the saved project is displayed in the new sequence.

 **Automatically Generated Activities**